Welcome to CCSE Advising

 Q. How do I select or change my major?

-A. When ready to declare your new major, log into OwlExpress and select "Declare/Change Major".
+A. When ready to declare your new major, log into OwlExpress and select "Declare/Change Major or Minor" under the Student Records menu.
 Some degree programs have particular requirements in order to be admitted to the major.
 That is why we advise you to always talk to an advisor before requesting a change of major.

 CCSE Academic Advising Office is here to help you make the right decision – or choose one of several possible right decisions.
 Make an appointment to talk to us if you are thinking of declaring your CCSE major, switching between CCSE majors, out of CCSE or into CCSE.